rigdenlab/SWAMP/docs/install.rst

 2. Install dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can find a complete list of SWAMP dependencies at ``SWAMP/requirements.txt``.
+You can find a complete list of SWAMP dependencies `here <https://raw.githubusercontent.com/rigdenlab/SWAMP/master/requirements.txt>`_.
 The easiest way to set up all of them is by simply running:

 .. code-block:: shell